Respect M.E.

 Respect M.E. (short for Respect Missy Elliott) is the first greatest hits album by American rapper Missy Elliott.
 It was released by Atlantic Records on September 4, 2006, in Europe, Asia and Australia.
-The album includes a collection of the singles from across all six of her studio albums, released between 1997 and 2005, most of which were produced by Elliott along with Timbaland, with "We Run This," the third single from her 2005 album The Cookbook also serving as Respect M.E.'s lead single.
+The album includes a collection of the singles from across all six of her studio albums, released between 1997 and 2005, most of which were produced by Elliott along with Timbaland, with "We Run This", the third single from her 2005 album The Cookbook also serving as Respect M.E.'s lead single.

 Upon release, the album earned favorable reviews from music critics who ranked it among the best hip hop compilations be released in the early to mid-2000s.
 A moderate commercial success, it became Elliott's second top ten album on the UK Albums Chart and her highest-charting album to date, peaking at number seven.
 Respect M.E. also reached the top in New Zealand and was later certified Gold in Ireland, New Zealand, and the United Kingdom.

 Background

-Respect M.E. compromises a collection of Ellitt's singles from across all six of her studio albums, released between 1997 and 2005.
+Respect M.E. compromises a collection of Elliott's singles from across all six of her studio albums, released between 1997 and 2005.
 Missing from the collection is the single "Take Away" from her third album Miss E...
 So Addictive (2001).
 Speculation about two new tracks on the album began soon after its announcement.
 Two tracks called "123" and "Magnifica" were supposed to be included.
 "123" was even able to be pre-ordered as a CD single from UK music store HMV.
 However, these songs did not make the album.